recap-assessment-team/compile-recap-stats/README.md

     Marc XML data exports from SCSB, at time of writing

 For space and privacy the input and output files are "git-ignored" and not in this repository.

-The (output) files are available on our "ReCAP Assessment" shared drive under the directory "compiled-recap-stats" Let the maintainer know if you need access or help with the files
+The (output) files are available on our
+"ReCAP Assessment" shared drive under the directory "compiled-recap-stats" Let the maintainer know if you need access or help with the files

+The file names will have a date (corresponding to the date of the MarcXML export/import, and may have a revision number.

 ---